 The BPSM reveals the magnitude of China's rise since only 2005.
-During these years, China has almost tripled its GDP (MC +7.07 percent), merchandise exports (MC +6.51 percent) and service exports (MC +1.51 percent) which translated to greater weight in these domains on the international level.
-The upturn is closely related to China's WTO accession in 2001 that enabled "the workshop of the world" to enter a new phase in globalization and trade relations, but also expanded its export dependency.
+During these years, China has almost tripled its GDP (MC +7.07 percent), merchandise exports (MC +6.51 percent) and service exports (MC +1.51 percent) which translated to greater

-As a result, China has not only caught up to the United States, but has even overtaken its leading position in GDP measured by purchasing power parity and merchandise exports.
-More specifically, China exported 13.71 percent of all global merchandise while the United States traded as much as nine percent.
+13.71 percent of all global merchandise while the United States traded as much as nine percent.
 These numbers signal that China has shifted economic power in its favor which enables it to pursue far-reaching trade and infrastructural programs, the most prominent of which is the One Belt One Road Initiative.
-The New Silk Road reminds of ancient times of Chinese supremacy which is also part of the "Chinese Dream" envisioned by Xi Jinping aiming to restore the country's status as a leading power.2

-While China has taken the lead in merchandise trade, it is by far not the greatest service exporting country.
+The New Silk Road reminds of ancient times of Chinese supremacy which is also part of the "Chinese Dream" envisioned by Xi Jinping aiming to restore the country's status as a leading power.2 While China has taken the lead in merchandise trade, it is by far not the greatest service exporting country.
 Though it has considerably increased its global weight, China finds itself behind the United States, Great Britain, Germany and France.
 This points at the strategic advantage of traditional "Western" powers in immaterial and knowledge-intensive sectors which is nevertheless increasingly challenged by China.
-The boom of globally leading companies signals China's evolving internal market as well as international competitiveness.
+The boom of globally leading companies signals China's evolving 1 Poon 2014: 2 internal market as well as international competitiveness.
 No other country in the BPSM has managed to raise more leading businesses in the review period than China.
 In 2005, there were only 16 Chinese corporations under the Global Top 500.
 In 2015, there were already 98 entries - an increase of unrivalled 512 percentage points.
 Finding many domestically orientated firms on the list seems to be unsurprising regarding China's growing population size and purchasing power.
 On the other hand, technological companies like Lenovo or Huawei stress its competitiveness in knowledge-intensive sectors on global markets.
+Considering its flattening growth rates during the past years, the sustainability of its rise seems questionable.
+Having said that, its growth rates are still remarkable in contrast to the developed countries, signaling that China has not yet reached its full potential.